Best SSH Client for Mac 2026: What Actually Works

 Warp + iTerm2 as backup.
 If you live in the terminal all day, every day, Warp's AI-powered command generation and IDE-like editing are genuinely useful.
 The speed is real (Rust-based, no Electron lag), and the AI saves you from Googling syntax you've used a hundred times.

 But keep iTerm2 as your fallback.
-Warp requires a cloud account and internet connection.
-When either goes down — and they will — you need a terminal that works offline. iTerm2 is that backup.
+Warp is tied to a cloud account and their service.
+When their login or service has an outage - and outages happen - you need a terminal that doesn't depend on a vendor. iTerm2 is that backup.

 One caveat: if you ever run commands on production servers, be careful with Warp's auto-execute AI.
 It's fast but unforgiving.
 There's no undo on rm -rf.